 Ngāti Tūwharetoa, Te Arawa

-Her third novel, Legacy, won the award for Best Young Adult Fiction at the 2019 New Zealand Book Awards for Children and Young Adults.
+Legacy, published in 2018 to fabulous reviews won Best Young Adult Fiction in the New Zealand Book Awards for Children and Young Adults in 2019.